COVID-19: Designated Care Partner and Family Stories

 Next year, there will be two birthday cakes!

-Written by Diane L - Designated Care Partner - Saint-Vincent Hospital
+Written by Diana L - Designated Care Partner - Saint-Vincent Hospital

 My 84-year-old father, was very recently diagnosed with cancer and

 it was a shock to our entire family.
 My father has never been ill and has

 always been active, he enjoys his walks, he is a great cook and is an amazing

 gardener.
 My father is a wonderful man, a kind soul, who loves his vegetable

 garden that he starts from seedlings and gradually brings them outdoors until